Poseidon-ZKP/merkle-forest/README.md

 Group Growth Strategy
 * Dynamic Growth

+As the analysis before, in case the member expose when merkle tree is almost empty, we using a double-split strategy. the last tree will only be full when reach double grantee limit, and split into 2 full grantee tree.

+The problem is when split happens, will have to update lookup table for all the tree leafs, which may be limited by the blockchain gas limit.

+For Ethereum, 1 tx gas limit could be 10000000, each uint256 storage cost 20000 gas, max support 500 uint256 update. suppose we using T bit for tree index, the maxium leaf will be 500 * 256 / T, the maxium tree depth could be log(500 * 256 / T).
+Let's say T = 16, support up to 2^16 group, with depth 12. if T = 8, supprt up to 2^8 group, with depth 13.

+maxium group size = (2^T) * (500 * 256 / T),  also need consider gurantee request.

 * Sequencial
 * Random
     Hashed :  less shard expose , auto reorgnize.  re-blance. (tree split, no 2 different group)